Cylinder head O ring installation

 This O ring is subjected to very high pressures (over 1,000 psi) and the slightest leak will affect engine performance and possibly warp the head.
-It is difficult to tell if the "O" ring is leaking because the hot gases that escape do not leave any traces.
-Glopping RTV on a used "O" ring looks like it will seal the joint but may not.
-This is because a used "O" ring has microscopic deformities caused by slight differences in the sealing surfaces.
-It is impossible to put the "O" ring back in the exact same position it had originally.
-RTV may fill most of the deformities sufficiently but not all.
-Why risk a loss of engine performance for a few $'s?
+This is why it is not a good idea to reuse O rings.
+Glopping RTV on a used O ring looks like it will seal the joint but will not.
+This is because a used O ring has microscopic deformities caused by slight differences in the sealing surfaces.
+The RTV has no effect stopping the extreme pressures inside the cylinder.
+Why suffer a loss of engine performance for a few $'s?
 RTV is not needed when replacing a new O ring nor is it used by the factory.

 Gently tap the cylinder head on the sides with a dead-blow hammer once the nuts are removed.
 Do not use metal tools to pry the head off.
 Instead, work it off gently by hand.

 - Clean the groove that holds the O ring with mineral spirits and a cotton swab.
 Use a toothpick to remove stuck particles.

 It is not a good idea to use any metal object to clean the O ring grove.
 Carefully examine the O ring groove in the cylinder head.
 It must be absolutely free of particles.

 - Gently stretch the O ring by pulling it around through your fingers for (30) seconds or so.
 Do not be in a hurry to do this.
 Place it in the groove in the cylinder head.

 It should fall right in.
 If not, stretch it a bit more.
 Use a small amount of spray adhesive on the side of the O that goes in the groove to help hold it in position.
 Be certain that the O ring stays in the groove.

 - Put the cylinder head with the O ring in place on the cylinder.
 As you lower the head down, keep a close eye on the O ring to be sure it is still in the groove.